Post-clipping tips to bring back color and shine

-- Immediately after clipping, I like to brush my horse with a super soft natural bristled brush to try and remove most of the tiny stray hairs, which are then invisibly deposited on me.
+- Immediately after clipping, I brush my horse with a super soft natural bristled brush to try and remove most of the tiny stray hairs, which are then invisibly deposited on me.

 - A good grooming and possible rinse following a body clip can help ensure an itch-free feeling.

-- Since you have just bathed your horse and then clipped off all of those hairs, his skin and coat are going to be missing some of those amazing oils that make him shiny and protect his skin.
+- Since you have just bathed your horse and then clipped off all of those hairs, his skin and coat will be missing some of those amazing oils that make him shiny and protect his skin.

 - It’s up to you to mimic your horse’s oils and allow them to return naturally.
 Some folks like to do a deep conditioning treatment here also, just after clipping and before rinsing.